The 10 best game companions to take with you on your digital journeys

 6. Yoshi (Super Mario)

 Yoshi shook up the Super Mario formula by giving the titular plumber a trusty (and always extremely hungry) dinosaur companion to ride on.
-His first appearance came in Super Mario World, a game which most players consider to be the best from Mario’s 2D years.
+His first appearance came in Super Mario World, a game that most players consider to be the best from Mario's 2D years.
 Yoshi played a large part in this, allowing players to move around stages much faster when obtained and making short work of shy guys thanks to the long reach of his tongue.
-Better yet, Yoshi is also a chameleon of sorts, coming in colours like red and white, as well as the traditional green.
+Better yet, Yoshi is also a chameleon of sorts, coming in colors like red and white, as well as traditional green.

-It’s not uncommon for Yoshi to serve as Nintendo’s secret weapon, ready to spice things up in a pre-existing Mario series to help improve it.
-The dedicated dino obviously did this for Super Mario World where he first appeared, but also enhanced gameplay once again in Super Mario Galaxy 2 on the Nintendo Wii.
-Alongside additional suits and powers, Yoshi’s ability to inflate into a balloon or illuminate the path in specific spooky levels helps solidify him as one of the best video game companions.
-And if that wasn’t enough, he’s been the star of several beloved spin-off entries.
+It's not uncommon for Yoshi to serve as Nintendo's secret weapon, ready to spice things up in a pre-existing Mario series to help improve it.
+The dedicated dino obviously did this for Super Mario World, where he first appeared, but also enhanced gameplay once again in Super Mario Galaxy 2 on the Nintendo Wii.
+Alongside additional suits and powers, Yoshi's ability to inflate into a balloon or illuminate the path in specific spooky levels helps solidify him as one of the best video game companions.
+And if that wasn't enough, he's been the star of several beloved spin-off entries.

 5. Tails (Sonic the Hedgehog)

-It’s hard to imagine Sega’s infamous blue blur running through Green Hill Zone, performing effortless loop-de-loops without his faithful flying fox friend trailing behind him.
-Because, despite Tails not appearing until 1992’s Sonic the Hedgehog 2, he’s become equally iconic as his arrival fundamentally changed the way players would approach Sonic games forever; especially those played on the classic 2D plane.
-He’s the rare example of a video game companion who made playing as Player 2 actually cool, largely as flying throughout such stages as Chemical Plant and Casino Night made hard-to-reach areas much easier to navigate.
+It's hard to imagine Sega's infamous blue blur running through Green Hill Zone, performing effortless loop-de-loops without his faithful flying fox friend trailing behind him.
+Because, despite Tails not appearing until 1992's Sonic the Hedgehog 2, he's become equally iconic as his arrival fundamentally changed the way players would approach the best Sonic games forever; especially those played on the classic 2D plane.
+He's the rare example of a video game companion who made playing as Player 2 actually cool, largely as flying throughout such stages as Chemical Plant and Casino Night made hard-to-reach areas much easier to navigate.

 4. Mimir (God of War)

-In the lead up to 2018’s soft God of War reboot, we were all lead to believe that Atreus would be our sole companion on this epic road trip through the nine Nordic realms.
-However, having experienced the game in its entirety, many of us couldn’t imagine this journey without the dulcet Scottish tones of Mimir telling us tales of the times before.
-Also known in Norse mythology as the Smartest Man Alive, Mimir traditionally served as Odin’s advisor but swiftly finds more than he bargained for when joining the stoic Kratos’ quest to spread his deceased wife’s ashes.
+In the lead-up to 2018's soft God of War reboot, we were all led to believe that Atreus would be our sole companion on this epic road trip through the nine Nordic realms.
+However, having experienced the game in its entirety, many of us couldn't imagine this journey without the dulcet Scottish tones of Mimir telling us tales of the times before.
+Also known in Norse mythology as the Smartest Man Alive, Mimir traditionally served as Odin's advisor but swiftly finds more than he bargained for when joining the stoic Kratos' quest to spread his deceased wife’s ashes.

 3. Cortana (Halo)